telerik/blazor-docs/_contentTemplates/grid/state.md

 #filter-menu-default-filters

->note If you want to alter filters for a column, do not use more than one `FilterDescriptor` in `FilterRow` mode, and more than two `FilterDescriptors` in `FilterMenu` mode.
+>note If you want to alter the filters for a specific column, do not use more than one `FilterDescriptor` in `FilterRow` mode, and more than two `FilterDescriptors` in `FilterMenu` mode.
 Otherwise additional descriptors will not show up in the UI.
 This means that you may need to replace or modify an existing descriptor, rather than add a new one.
 >
 > Inactive filter descriptors are distinguished by their `null` `Value`.